romanf-dev/cpp-data/README.md

     };

 Now you may read 42 by name “/child_folder/my_number”.
-It is not designed to manage large hierarchies of billions of entries (like registry).
+It is not designed to hold large hierarchies of billions of entries (like registry).
 Keys are compared one by one with linear search, no tree, no hash and so on.
 But it is good and simple solution for not so complex embedded systems with reasonable number of entries.
 Remember that under the hood it is just C-arrays, so don’t